 For many men, the first time they learn they have a prostate disorder is when they apply for life insurance and get declined.

 Or maybe you have a history of an elevated PSA and want to know if life insurance is even available.

-It really depends on your medical history and the reason why your PSA was elevated.
+It depends on your medical history and why your PSA was elevated.

 Normal PSA levels vary by your current age:

 - Under age 49 = 2.5 ng/ml or less

 - 50 – 59 = 3.5 ng/ml or less